 Selected Presentations (54 total):

 Roger, Gatchet D., and Stephen A. King, “Rhetorical Residencies: Civil Rights Homes as Metonymic Public Memory.”
-Accepted for presentation at the 2019 Eastern States Communication Association conference.
-Providence: Rhode Island [Top Paper Panel for the Rhetoric and Public Address Division].
+Eastern States Communication Association conference.
+Providence: Rhode Island.
+April 2019.
+[Top Paper Panel for the Rhetoric and Public Address Division].

 Stephen A. King, and Roger D. Gatchet, “Silence and Memory: A Rhetorical History of Civil Rights in Mississippi.”
 National Communication Association.
 Salt Lake City.
 November 2018.
 [Top Paper Panel for the African American Communication and Culture Division].